• PEAK DISTRICT WALKS

 Last week was half term so we managed to fit in a few good long walks and tick off a few more peaks on the Peak District Ethels list.
 This 8.5 mile walk around the beautiful Staffordshire countryside takes in Revidge Trig Point, Ecton Hill Trig Point and Wetton Hill.
 Here’s the route for this Peak District walk near the Manifold Valley.

-Views down to the Ecton Hill Mine Engine House
+View down to Ecton Mill Engine House

 Revidge is a hill to the north-west of Warslow village, the summit of which is marked by a trig point and the remains of a dragon shaped cairn.
 At 400m high the hill has amazing views on a clear day of the surrounding countryside – as always, when we went, it was a bit grey and misty!